Tinderbox's date parser accepts the following expressions as placeholders for calculated dates:

 If modifying a date and the expression part of code can not be parsed as a date modified, the unmodified date is returned; this avoids unintentional creation of undefined ('never') dates.

-Date parsing: previously the date “tomorrow 8” was interpreted as 8 days from tomorrow.
-From v6.6.2, it will be treated as 8 o’clock tomorrow.
-“Tomorrow+8” continues to denote 8 days from tomorrow.
+Date parsing: the date "tomorrow 8" is treated as 8 o'clock tomorrow.
+Note in that older versions it was interpreted as 8 days from tomorrow.
+"Tomorrow+8" continues to denote 8 days from tomorrow.

 Beware that any Date-type attributes initialised using using year, month & day without a time element will use current system time as opposed to a 00:00:00 which might otherwise be assumed.